 Solid on safety.
-The Flite is equipped with a height-adjustable, padded five-point harness and a head cushion to support newborns.
-The rear wheels lock by foot, but you have to lock them independently.
-The stroller locks closed automatically when folded to prevent the stroller from unfolding accidentally.
-Parents say the Flite harness is easy to secure, but there are comments that its one-touch design may be too easy for toddlers to open.
+The Bumbleride Flite is equipped with a height-adjustable, padded five-point harness and a padded head cushion to support newborns.
+The rear brakes operate independently, and the front swivel wheels lock for greater stability.
+The stroller locks closed automatically when folded to prevent it from unfolding accidentally.
+Parents say the Flite buckle is easy to secure, but there are comments that its one-touch design may be too easy for toddlers to open.

 Supports newborns.
-The Bumbleride Flite is one of a small handful of umbrella-style strollers that truly is newborn-friendly, with an infant support pillow and car seat adaptability; the adapter is included.
-The Flite has a relatively large seat that can accommodate growing toddlers up to 50 pounds, but it also has a height-adjustable, padded harness and more back support than most umbrella strollers.
+The Bumbleride Flite is truly newborn-friendly, with an infant support pillow and car seat adaptability; the adapter is included.
+The Flite has a relatively large seat that can accommodate children up to 50 pounds, with a height-adjustable, padded harness and more back support than most umbrella strollers.
 The footrest is fully adjustable.
 In spite of complaints about a stiff canopy, once in place it's large with UV protection.

-Review Credibility: Excellent The 2011 edition of "Baby Bargains," written by consumer advocates Denise and Alan Fields, covers a variety of stroller manufacturers.
+The 2013 edition of "Baby Bargains," written by consumer advocates Denise and Alan Fields, covers a variety of stroller manufacturers.
 The authors provide overall ratings for brands and for individual models.
 Their reviews take into account parent feedback and personal research and experiences.
 In the latest edition, they discuss Bumbleride in detail and the Flite specifically.

-Review: Chapter 9: Strollers, Diaper Bags, Carriers and Other To Go Gear, Denise and Alan Fields, Ninth edition, 2011
+Review: Chapter 9: Strollers, Diaper Bags and other To Go Gear, Denise and Alan Fields, 2013, 10th edition

-Review Credibility: Excellent Hollie Schultz, founder and owner of BabyGizmo.com, gives the Bumbleride Flite a thorough review, saying it has nice features like a roomy seat for bigger children and a removable infant headrest for babies.
-She does say the buckle is too easy for a toddler to undo.
-She also notes the canopy is hard to push back, but says that may be an advantage in windier places.
-She says that, while it's not all-terrain, it does better than average on grass.
+Hollie Schultz likes the Bumbleride Flite's roomy seat and removable infant headrest.
+She notes the buckle is too easy for a toddler to undo.
+She says the canopy is stiff, but that it may be an advantage in windier places.

 Review: Baby Gizmo Bumbleride Flite 2011 Stroller Review, Hollie Schultz, Sep.
 1, 2011

-Review Credibility: Very Good The Bumbleride Flite was Babble.com's pick in the best umbrella stroller category.
+The Bumbleride Flite is Babble.com's pick for best umbrella stroller.
 Editors say that the Flite offers the "best balance between minimalist style and functional features."
-Out of all the other strollers they tested, they say the Flite is one of the most maneuverable, one of the most comfortable, and it offers the best longevity.
+Their conclusion is that the Flite is one of the most maneuverable and comfortable, and it offers the best longevity.

-Review: Babble Best 2011 Strollers, Editors of Babble.com, Not dated
+Review: Babble Best Picks: Strollers, Editors of Babble.com, Not dated

-Review Credibility: Very Good The Bumbleride Flite receives an average rating of 4.7 out of 5 stars in more than 20 customer reviews.
+The Bumbleride Flite receives an average rating of 4.3 out of 5 stars in about 45 customer reviews.
 Owners say it's a sturdier version of an umbrella stroller, easy to push and maneuver.
 There are complaints about the small basket, small canopy and two-hand fold.